 "iOS 10 mail…no delete all.
 Where has this option gone in iOS 10 Mail?
 You can no longer delete all in sent mail.
 Real pain having to delete each one in turn.
 Is there a way round this anyone please?"
 David posted its iOS 10 issue on Apple Communities.

 Also Read: Top 20+ iOS 10 Issues You May Meet

 You may be also confused about this iOS 10 Mail problem.
-Because you cannot 1-click delete all emails in Sent, Drafts and Inbox just like you did in iOS 9 (iOS 9 offers you an option "Trash All" to remove all emails on "Mail" app, but there is no related option in iOS 10.
-And the recently released iOS 10.2 didn’t bring the feature back).
+Because you cannot 1-click delete all emails on iPhone/iPad in Sent, Drafts and Inbox just like you did in iOS 9 (iOS 9 offers you an option "Trash All" to remove all emails on "Mail" app, but there is no related option in iOS 10.
+And the recently released iOS 10.3 didn’t bring the feature back).
 How can we easily remove all emails to free up your iPhone iPad storage after iOS 10 update?
 Below we offers you two methods.

 Method 1.
-How to Remove Emails in iOS 10 One By One
+How to Remove Emails on iPhone/iPad in iOS 10 One By One

 Now it will be a little tedious and annoying to remove all emails in Inbox, Sent and Draft on Mail app in iOS 10.
 Although the "Trash" and "Junk" folders have the "Delete All" link to help your remove all emails in 1 click, "Inbox", "Drafts" and "Sent" folder doesn’t provide your "Delete All", which means you have to select the emails one by one and then start your deleting.

 But you can select more than one email at one operation, and also can achieve deleting multiple emails on iPhone/iPad.